FeatureBaseDB/featurebase/docs/data-model.md

 ### Slice

 Indexes are sharded into groups of columns called Slices - each Slice contains a fixed number of columns which is the SliceWidth.
+SliceWidth is a non-configurable constant set to 2^20.

 Columns are sharded on a preset width, and each shard is referred to as a Slice.
 Slices are operated on in parallel, and they are evenly distributed across a cluster via a consistent hash algorithm.